notpike/The-Fonz/README.md

+-=UPDATE V0.3=-
+*Added TX feture!
+You now have a 'hopfully' working remote!
+(Not Tested Yet, Only compaired to the origional remote) *Improved PIN discovery so it only returns 1 answer

 The Fonz, a friendly passive scanner for finding out which pin is being used for a TouchTunes Jukebox (Gen 2 and above) wireless remote.
 TouchTunes remotes TX at 433.92Mhz, uses ASK/OOK, and uses a pin (000-255) for "security".
 This script was meant to be used with RfCat and the Yard Stick One.